ADVANCED

 -

-respirator donn / doff review, live smoke drill.
+Combat respirator donn / doff review with live smoke practice

 What To Expect